s-crypt/IGDB-OpenAPI/README.md

 # Complete and ready for use!
 ### I have validated the responses against the API.
-If you come across any discrepencies, please let me know!
+If you come across any discrepancies, please let me know!

 The Excel spreadsheet have been created to speed up the copy process, by auto-crafting the YAML properties of enums based on the copied table from IGDB's docs.